avnet-iotconnect/iotc-azurertos-sdk/samples/stm32u5/QUICKSTART_DEMO_TFM.md

 * Download and extract the [binary package zip](https://saleshosted.z13.web.core.windows.net/sdk/AzureRTOS/stm32u5-tfm-package-041823.zip)
 * Plug in a USB cable into the Micro USB slot of the B-U585I-IOT02A board.
 * Execute the trust-zone-enable.bat batch script from the package.
 This will enable the TrustZones feature which is required to run the next step.
-Running this script will make it so only TrustZone enabled applications will run on the board.
+Running this script will make it so that only TrustZone enabled applications are able to run on the board.
 You need to run this step only once per board.
 * Execute the tfm-update.bat batch script from the package.
-* You can run trust-zone-disable.bat batch script once you are finished with the evaluation.
+* You can run trust-zone-disable.bat batch script once you are finished with the evaluation to again allow non-TrustZone applications to run.
-The script will revert the board to factory setting where only non-TrustZone applications will run.

 ## Device Configuration